paul-breen/plc-simulator/README.md

 ## PLC Simulator

 This project provides an extensible PLC simulation environment.
 The MemoryManager provides a configurable linear memory space that is independent of any particular model of PLC.
 The IoManager supports a number of simulation functions that can be specified to update memory locations in the MemoryManager's memory space.
 The FieldbusManager instantiates configured fieldbus-specific objects that simulate the request/response protocols of PLCs.
+The fieldbus-specific object to handle incoming requests is mapped by TCP listening port.
 The Listener provides a TCP/IP interface with which clients, such as the plc-data-server (PDS), can connect and query simulated PLCs.

 ### Running the application